conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/TypingBacteria_MLST_UNIX.md

 key: page-Typing-MLST
 ---

-*	In this worksheet you will learn how to use the MLST tool to type a bacterial genome
+*	In this worksheet you will learn how to use the MLST tool to type a bacterial genome via UNIX/Conda

 ## Suggested prerequisites